nba-tips-predictions/nba-tips-predictions/README.md

-# 🏀 NBA VIP TIPS - Free Telegram Channel for Betting
+# 🏀 NBA PICKS PREDICTIONS - VIP Telegram Channel for Betting

 Welcome to **NBA VIP TIPS**, a professional **Telegram** channel focused on high-quality **NBA** betting insights.
 This project is designed for **basketball** fans who want reliable **tips**, smart **bets**, and consistent **predictions** based on real data and expert analysis.